adatapost/sagar-app/README.md

-# sagar-app
+# WPF - Desktop App

-This is C# WinForm app to read Excel sheets and generate reports.
+This is C# WPF app to read Excel sheets and generate reports.
+It uses CSV too.